-Hugh D. Segal, OC, OONT Kingston, ON, Canada Director since May 2009 Independent
+Hugh D. Segal, OC, OONT Kingston, ON, Canada Director since May 2009 Independent Age: 67

-Mr. Segal is Master of Massey College, University of Toronto.
-He was a Canadian senator from 2005 until July 2014.
+Mr. Segal is Principal of Massey College, University of Toronto.
+He was a Canadian senator from 2005 to July 2014.
 Before that Mr. Segal was President & Chief Executive Officer of the Institute for Research on Public Policy.
 He was formerly Vice-Chair of the Institute of Canadian Advertising.
-Mr. Segal is a Senior Advisor at Aird & Berlis LLP and an Advisory Council Member of Wellington Financial LP.
-He is a Distinguished Fellow at the Munk School of Global Affairs, University of Toronto and a Senior Fellow at the Canadian Institute of Global Affairs.
-Mr. Segal is an Honourary Captain of the Royal Canadian Navy, Chair of The NATO Association of Canada and Chair of the Navy League of Canada.
-He received the Order of Canada in 2003 and the Order of Ontario in 2016.
+Mr. Segal is a Senior Advisor at Aird & Berlis LLP.
+He is a Distinguished Fellow at the Munk School of Global Affairs, University of Toronto, a Distinguished Fellow at the School of Policy Studies, Queen's University and a Senior Fellow at the Canadian Institute of Global Affairs.
+Mr. Segal is an Honorary Captain of the Royal Canadian Navy, an Honorary Captain of the Canadian Forces College, Chair of The NATO Association of Canada and Honorary Chair of the Navy League of Canada.
+He is an officer of the Order of Canada and a member of the Order of Ontario.

-2016 Meeting attendance 116 Meeting attendance Other public company directorships Board 11 of 11 100% Just Energy Group Inc. (formerly Energy 2001 - 2015 Audit and Conduct Review 4 of 4 100% Savings Income Fund) Governance, Nomination & Investment 7 of 7 100% SNC-Lavalin Group Inc. 1999 - 2012 Management Resources 3 of 3 100% Total 25 of 25 100% -
+2017 Meeting attendance Other public company directorships

+Board 15 of 15 100% Just Energy Group Inc. 2001 - 2015

+Audit 4 of 4 100% (formerly Energy Savings Income

+Audit and Conduct Review 2 of 2 100% Fund)

+Governance, Nomination & 7 of 7 100%

+Investment

+Total 28 of 28 100%